-This section contains information about installing AIX 7.1 that supplements the information contained in AIX Version 7.1 Installation and migration.
-The installation guide is available online in the AIX Information Center.
+This section contains information about installing AIX 7.1 that supplements the information contained in the Installation and Migration topic in the AIX 7.1 Information Center.

 To order these installation guides, contact your point of sale, or in the U.S., call IBM Customer Publication Support at 1-800-879-2755.
 Give the order number of the book you want to order.